-Common side effects of excessive intake of magnesium sulfate include mild gastrointestinal upset, including nausea, abdominal cramping and/or diarrhea.
+Common side effects of excessive intake include mild gastrointestinal upset, including nausea, abdominal cramping and/or diarrhea.
 Serious side effects of magnesium sulfate overdose include allergic reactions (rash, hives, itching, breathing difficulties, chest tightness, or swelling of the mouth, face, lips or tongue), dizziness, flushing, faintness, irregular heartbeat, muscle paralysis or muscle weakness, severe drowsiness, and sweating.
 You should tell your doctor immediately if you experience any of these symptoms after using Epsom salt.
 Serious side effects of Epsom salt are rare when used in recommended dosages.

 - This salt is also a recommended natural remedy by arthritis experts for relief from joint pain and inflammation.